Comparing SBA 504 vs 7(a) Loans: What’s Best for Your Business?

 • Maximum Loan amount $20MM +

-• 20 years real estate and 10 Years equipment
+• 20 years of real estate and 10 Years Equipment

 Key Differences